h-jpj/ESP_Rehab_Hand_Exoskeleton/README.md

 ## 🖨️ 3D Printed Components

 ### STL Files
-- **📁 STLs/**: Contains 3D printable files for the hand exoskeleton and ESP32 mounting base
+- **📁 STLs/**: Contains 3D printable files for the ESP32 mounting base but not the hand exoskeleton itself.
-- **Hand Exoskeleton**: Modified version of [Thingiverse design](https://www.thingiverse.com/thing:2782111/files) with servo mount holes adjusted for miuzei ms18 servos
+- **Hand Exoskeleton**: This is what the design is based on [Thingiverse design](https://www.thingiverse.com/thing:2782111/files) with servo mount holes adjusted for miuzei ms18 servos however you'll have to make the modifactions yourself...
+I may have lost the files I altered when University switched their systems.
+Hard lesson learned.
 - **ESP32 Base**: Custom mounting base that attaches ESP32 to a splint for wearable use

 ### Print Settings